 So, Do Fish Sleep?

 Almost every animal sleeps.
 Living on land or in the water makes no difference.
-There is a common myth that aquarium fish do not sleep, this is because not every fish looks the same when they sleep.
+There is a common myth that aquarium (or paludarium) fish do not sleep, this is because not every fish looks the same when they sleep.
 People are used to seeing land animals lay down and close their when they sleep but fish don’t follow this pattern, even when they’re in their REM cycle.

 Most fish must have some sort of momentum while they sleep to have oxygen.
 Except for sharks, fish do not close their eyes because nearly all fish lack eyelids.
 The one thing fish have in common with all animals’ circadian rhythms is that when they sleep, their metabolism slows down, they can rest and heal.